What are priority levels in Jira Service Management?

 High - Serious problem that could block progress.
 Color: Orange.

 Highest - The problem will block progress.
-Color: A dark red.
+Color: Dark red.

 Selecting a priority level

-An agent can set the priority level when creating an issue using the priority field.
+An agent can set the priority level when creating a work item using the priority field.
 Customer-submitted requests will automatically assigned a medium priority level.
-The priority of an issue can be changed at any time.
-To work on the priority of an issue, you can use the urgency and impact fields to help determine the relevant priority level.
+The priority of a work item can be changed at any time.
+To work on the priority of a work item, you can use the urgency and impact fields to help determine the relevant priority level.

 Impact measures the effect of an incident on a business' processes.
 Impact is generally based on how your quality of service is affected.